NicoBetancourt/NicoBetancourt/README.md

 I'm Nico, a data scientist and tech enthusiast!

 - 🔎 I currently work as a data scientist at a technology company in the applied innovation team.
+- 🤖 I have experience orchestrating LLM and RAG, Agents, MCP.
 - 🖥️ I also have experience as a backend developer in Node.js and Python.
 - 🤓 I completed my master's in Intelligent Systems in 2024, and I love sharing my knowledge.
 - ⚡ I'm an electrical engineer and have experience working in the electrical industry.